sundeepbassi/djangopetblog/README.md

 ## Credits

 On the 28th of January tried to do a number of git commits for what I had done for the project.
 I noticed the 29th of January that these commits did not show on my github and I did do a git push also.
 Student tutors advised me to ensure that all git commits are done once code has been installed and saved in the files.
 The following steps were put into the git commits on the 28th of January.
+The steps for these installations were shown in the Code Institute Walkthrough project I think therefore I blog.

 1. Install Django and gunicorn